STOP-D

 STOP-D?

 The STOP-D study is a clinical trial.
-We want to find out if a commonly used antidepressant, called sertraline, is better at preventing depression than a placebo (also called a dummy or 'fake' pill).
-We will also want to study if sertraline improves quality of life, improve other symptoms like headaches, irritability, memory loss.
+We want to find out if a commonly used antidepressant, called sertraline, is better at preventing depression than a placebo (sometimes called a dummy or 'fake' pill) for people who have had a traumatic brain injury (also called a head injury).
+We also want to find out if sertraline improves quality of life, and improves other symptoms like sleep problems, headaches, irritability and memory loss.
+Take part here.

 STOP-D?

-of the general population have some form of depression
+Around 10% of the general population will have or develop some form of depression over a 12 month period1